Learn what a carbon footprint is, why it’s important, and explore our 20 tips on how to reduce your CO2 emissions at home, work, and beyond.

 All this talk of carbon emissions and footprints might leave you with one question – why should you reduce them?
 After all, how much of an impact can one individual have, particularly compared to governments and big businesses?

-In reality, the links between greenhouse gas emissions and climate change are too evident and extreme to ignore.
+There’s no doubt, the links between greenhouse gas emissions and climate change are too evident and extreme to ignore.
 Average global temperatures are increasing, extreme weather events are becoming more severe, ocean levels are rising, and acidification is occurring.
 All of these ecological threats are a result of human activity.

-20 tips on reducing your carbon footprint
+20 tips on how to reduce your carbon footprint

 Now that we’ve got a more detailed understanding of carbon emissions and climate change, let’s look at some ways to reduce your carbon footprint.
 Many of these are simple and convenient steps you can introduce.
 However, combined, they can make a big difference to your impact on the environment.